filipvabrousek/JS-Algorithms/1 - Own-KMeans.md

 				const mean = means[j];
 				let sum = 0;

-                // for each dimension get the difference from mean (from array with random points) for (const dimension in point) {
+                // for each dimension in point, get the difference from each dimension in mean
+                // (from array with random points - candidates for centroids) for (const dimension in point) {
 					let difference = point[dimension] - mean[dimension];
 					difference *= difference;